apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - You can increase probability of packets sending to a specific node by changing its related IPTables rule
 - kube-proxy and core-dns pods are add-on not static pod!
 - kubelet is a service (not a pod) because It is going to initialize all other pods using CRI --> containerd
+- The component that checks for taints is kube-scheduler

 ## Directories
 ### Kube Config